BBVA/kapow/docs/source/tutorial/_brainstorm.rst

 #.
 Actions over the server.
 Launch database backup script with an HTTP call.

   - User Learns: Add a route that executes a command locally.
   - Kapow!
 Concepts: `kapow route add`
   - Problem/Motivation: Each time an ACME project is finished it is desirable to make a backup of the entire database.
 Given that the database server is a critical machine we don't want to grant SSH access to lowly developers.
 The script is very fast because the database is small (for now).
-  - Solution: Instead of launching the script via SSH shell we can provide an HTTP endpoint to perform the task.
+  - pre-Kapow! solution: Launching the script via SSH shell.
     ```
     ssh user@server
     $ ./backup_db.sh
     ```
-  - Final Kapow!:
+  - Kapow!-enabled solution: Provide an HTTP endpoint that when accessed triggers the run of the backup script.
     ```
     curl -X PUT http://server:8080/db/backup
     ```